AryamanReddi99/AryamanReddi99.github.io/content/post/sympler/index.md

 ---
 title: Symposium on Lifelong Explainable Robot Learning (SYMPLER) 2023 🦾
-subtitle: Our lab (LiteRL) and our sister lab (Pearl) co-hosted the [Symposium on Lifelong and Explainable Robot Learning](https://sites.google.com/view/sympler/home) in Nürnberg.

-# Summary for listings and search engines
-summary: Our lab (LiteRL) and our sister lab (Pearl) co-hosted the [Symposium on Lifelong and Explainable Robot Learning](https://sites.google.com/view/sympler/home) in Nürnberg.
+summary: Our lab (LiteRL) and our sister lab (Pearl) co-hosted the Symposium on Lifelong and Explainable Robot Learning in Nürnberg.

-# Link this post with a project
-projects: []

-# Date published
 date: '2023-12-05'

-# Is this an unpublished draft?
 draft: false

-# Show this page in the Featured widget?
-featured: false

-# Featured image
-# Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
   caption: 'SYMPLER Symposium'
   focal_point: ''